selfcommunity/developers-doc/docs/apireference/v2/user/get_users_connection_requests_sent.md

 title: Get User's Connection Requests sent
 ---

-This endpoint retrieves a specific user's list of connection requests sent by user
+This endpoint retrieves the list of connection requests sent by the logged-in user.

 :::info